zhouxuanxiao/zhouxuanxiao.github.io/_pages/about.md

 **🙋🏻‍♂️Biography**

   <div style="text-align: justify;">Zhouxuan Xiao (Graduate Student Member, IEEE) received the B.E. and M.S. degrees from Chang'an University, Xi'an, China, in 2017 and 2020, respectively.
-He is currently pursuing a Ph.D. in the School of Geospatial Engineering and Science at Sun Yat-sen University, Zhuhai, China.
-His research interests include Image processing and 2D/3D planetary mapping</div>
+He will soon get a Ph.D. degree in the School of Geospatial Engineering and Science at Sun Yat-sen University, Zhuhai, China.
+His current research interests include Image processing and 2D/3D planetary mapping</div>
 <br>
 **📚Publications**